Here are the main types of gas boilers:

 Combination boilers are great space-saving solution because there is only need for one appliance.
 This is why they are commonly used in London in small houses and flats.

 With a combination boiler, there is no need for installing a separate hot water cylinder or a water tanks in the loft.
-The boiler heats hot water instantaneously given you sufficient pressure to your hot water taps as well as doing its normal job of heating your home.
+The boiler heats hot water instantaneously giving you sufficient pressure to your hot water taps as well as doing its normal job of heating your home.

 Unvented Hot Water Systems